Hockey Development

 Ethan Piercy

-USHL All-Rookie Team & top rookie plus-minus • committed to Lindenwood University (NCAA D1)
+Six-year student-athlete • USHL All-Rookie Team • committed Lindenwood (NCAA D1)

 USHL